 Despite being a generally healthy, long-lived breed, the Maltese can suffer from breed-associated medical problems.
-Some of these can be helped, treated or even prevented by the help of appropriate nutrition.
-If your Maltese suffers from these issues, talk to your veterinarian for additional guidance.
+Some of these can be helped, treated or even prevented with appropriate nutrition.

 It is important to have your Maltese evaluated if vomiting or diarrhea are common occurrences.
-Some Maltese dogs that experience tummy troubles are diagnosed with inflammatory bowel disease (IBD), while others are not.
+Some Maltese dogs that experience tummy troubles are diagnosed with IBD – inflammatory bowel disease (PDF), while others are not.

 IBD is a catch-all term that describes a complex interaction between the dog’s intestinal microflora, their genetic makeup, the immune system, and possible environmental triggers.
 About 50% of dogs with chronic digestive issues and IBD experience improvement after changing to a special diet.

 Talk to our veterinarian about what diet might be best for your Maltese.
 IBD patients typically undergo food trials to determine if a food sensitivity or intolerance is a piece of the puzzle.
 Sometimes biopsy results will help guide your veterinarian to the right diet.

 Often, if this is not done, veterinarians start with a low-fat, highly digestible diet first.
 In this case, I would recommend Hill’s Prescription Diet Digestive Care i/d as the best dog food for Maltese dogs.